OvidiuPopescu/Facebook-image-share/README.md

 Issues:

-Inspect views option will somtimes show an error that does not seem to impact functionality.
+Inspect views option in extenions tab will somtimes show an error that does not seem to impact functionality.

 Image preview will not always apear on the share page.